School Courses - Gap/Urban

 Extract to safety

-'Objective Travel came and gave an excellent talk to out Lower Sixth.
-A mixture of impartial advice, fascinating anecdote, and up-to-date information, delivered by professionals who know what they were talking about, ensured that the students left inspired, informed and aware.'
+"Objective Safety Travel came and gave an excellent talk to our Lower Sixth.
+A mixture of impartial advice, fascinating anecdote, and up-to-date information, delivered by professionals who know what they were talking about, ensured that the students left inspired, informed and aware."